Ortho vs. Neuro Spine Surgery

 Similarities & Differences

-If you are considering spine surgery you may be wondering whether to consult an orthopedic spinal surgeon or a spinal neurosurgeon.
-Los Angeles is fortunate to attract world class surgeons in both specialties providing patients with many possible choices.
+If you are considering spine surgery, you may be wondering whether to consult an orthopedic spinal surgeon or a spinal neurosurgeon.
+Los Angeles is fortunate to attract world-class surgeons in both specialties providing patients with many possible choices.
 The best surgeon for your condition is ultimately the one you feel most comfortable with.
-However, there are differences and similarities in the two specialties which should be understood before searching for your spinal surgeon.
+However, there are differences and similarities in the two specialties, which should be understood before searching for your spinal surgeon.

 Hunt Spine is fortunate to have both an orthopedic spinal surgeon and a spinal neurosurgeon.
-Both surgeons have been fellowship trained indicating the highest level of commitment to surgical excellence.
+Both surgeons have been fellowship-trained indicating the highest level of commitment to surgical excellence.
 They have years of specialized training in all aspects of spine health and have helped countless patients overcome spinal and neurological difficulties.
 As a team, they provide their patients with over two decades of specialized training in this very delicate area of the body.

 A Short Background on Spine Surgery

 Spine surgery was not a specific specialty of either neurosurgeons or orthopedic surgeons twenty years ago.
 Specialized fellowship training was not available and surgeons were trained through residency programs in each specialty.
 Spine surgery was part of an overall surgical training program.
+At that time, neurosurgeons performed most spinal cord surgery in addition to surgery within the brain.
+Orthopedic surgeons performed spinal deformity surgery such as scoliosis as well as joint and trauma surgery.

-Neurosurgery Treatments >Specialized Training for a Spine Surgeon
+Specialized Training for a Spine Surgeon

-Over the last two decades, advances in spine surgery have evolved the general specialty into several sub specialties.
-Specific fellowship training is now available for both neurosurgeons and orthopedic surgeons so that surgeons who strive to be as qualified as possible may train beyond their residency program.
+Over the last two decades, advances in spine surgery have evolved the general specialty into several sub-specialties.
+Specific fellowship training is now available for neurosurgeons and orthopedic surgeons so that surgeons striving to be as qualified as possible may train beyond their residency program.
+Fellowship training typically lasts one year after successful completion of a residency program.
+This provides an already highly skilled surgeon with an opportunity to completely focus only on spinal surgery.

 As a result of the expansion of the fellowship program for spinal surgery, both surgical specialists are equally qualified to perform different aspects of spine surgery.
 Patients who have spinal cord or brain disorders naturally want to find a neurosurgeon, while patients with complex spine disorders usually consult an orthopedic surgeon.